openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 If You Use the edX Mobile App
 ###############################

-This topic answers questions about how you can use the edX mobile app on an Android smartphone or an iPhone to take edX courses.
+This topic answers questions about how you can use the edX mobile app on a smartphone or tablet to take edX courses.

 .. contents::
   :local: